DataHeroes/dataheroes.github.io/base_list_2014.md

+---
+layout: page
+title:  "RI Data Report - February 2014"
+categories: data_source
+---

-Data Report
+# Data Report

-A brief compilation of data sets available on state agency and other websites

-as of February 2014
+A brief compilation of data sets available on state agency and other websites as of February 2014

 Compiled by RI Statewide Planning Program

-*Introduction*
+# Introduction

 The RI Division of Planning is a 2011 recipient of a Sustainable Communities Regional Planning Grant from HUD.
 One of the issues the Division would like to tackle through this grant and beyond is getting a handle on all the data resources currently available in the state: where they live, how they are maintained, how they are accessed, used, and analyzed, and how they are shared with others.
 Ultimately, we would love to see a central clearinghouse for statewide data (or a clear data network “map”) through which we could share our resources among our offices, and with the municipalities and the general public.
 Over time as specific data sharing needs arise, we hope to start formalizing relationships with other state agencies and organizations, building on the cooperative work and agreements that have already been shared in the state.
 In the meantime, we are looking for ways to build relationships among data professionals throughout the state, to encourage more and better networking and collaboration.

-*Table of Contents*
+# Data Sources

-City of Providence Department of Public Safety Page 3
+- City of Providence
+-- Department of Public Safety

-HousingWorks Page 4
+- HousingWorks

-Narragansett Bay Page 6
+- Narragansett Bay

-The Providence Plan Page 7
+- The Providence Plan
+- State of Rhode Island

-Rhode Island Board of Governor’s for Higher Education Page 8
+-- Board of Governor’s for Higher Educatio

-Rhode Island Coastal Resources Management Council Page 9
+-- Coastal Resources Management Counci

-Rhode Island Department of Business Regulation Page 10
+-- Department of Business Regulation

-Rhode Island Department of Corrections Page 11
+-- Department of Corrections

-Rhode Island Department of Elementary and Secondary
+-- Department of Elementary and Secondary Education

-Education Page 12

-Rhode Island Department of Environmental Management Page 13
+-- Department of Environmental Management

-Rhode Island Department of Health Page 14
+-- Department of Health

-Rhode Island Department of Labor and Training Page 15
+-- Department of Labor and Training

-Rhode Island Department of Revenue Page 17
+-- Department of Revenue

-Rhode Island Department of Transportation Page 18
+-- Department of Transportation

-Rhode Island Geographical Information Systems (RIGIS) Page 19
+-- Geographical Information Systems (RIGIS)

-Rhode Island Housing Page 20
+-- Rhode Island Housing

-Rhode Island State Council on the Arts Page 21
+-- State Council on the Arts

-University of Rhode Island – Environmental Data Center Page 22
+- University of Rhode Island – Environmental Data Center

-U.S. Environmental Protection Agency Office of
+- U.S. Environmental Protection Agency Office

-Research and Development Page 23
+- Research and Development

-Watershed Counts Page 23*
+- Watershed Counts

-City of Department of Public Safety*
+# City of Providence Department of Public Safety

 The City of Providence Department of Public Safety informs the residents of about key public safety initiatives.
 The website serves as a threshold to access information from the Department of Public Safety Commissioner’s Office, the Communications Department, the Providence Emergency Management Agency and the Office of Homeland Security, the Providence Fire Department, and the Providence Police Department.